dveldhoen/easyinvoice/README.md

 ## High volume: asynchronous invoice creation

-Our API is able to handle high volume requests.
+Our API is able to handle high volumes of requests.
 If you need to create a lot of invoices fast, make sure to create them asynchronously.
 This will allow you to create multiple invoices at the same time.

 Note: using async/await for this example